fhuening/DiConsoleStarter/README.md

 For command line parsing we will use the package CommandLineParser from https://github.com/commandlineparser/commandline

 ## Logging
-For logging we will use Serilog.
+For logging we will use Serilog from https://github.com/serilog/serilog

 Minimum packages:
 - Serilog